Smallsword Symposium

 Our Friday and Saturday evening social festivities will be at the Beehive Inn on the Grassmarket.
 We’ve secured exclusive use of the upstairs bar, a spacious and atmospheric function suite where drinks and food can be ordered.
 The Sunday evening social will be an informal, ad-hoc affair which participants can arrange on the day.

-If you’re flying, Edinburgh airport is located just outside the city limits with regular bus, tram and taxi connections into the city centre.
+If you’re flying over for the event, Edinburgh airport is located just outside the city limits with regular bus, tram and taxi connections into the city centre.

 For those coming by train, check out the Scotrail website for timetable information to and from Edinburgh’s famous Waverley station.